 How to Make All Rows the Same Height in Excel 2010

 You may already know that you can change the height of a row in Microsoft Excel 2010, but it can be tedious when you need to change the height of every row in your spreadsheet.
-Fortunately if you are making each row the same height, there is a much faster way to do it.
+Fortunately, if you are making each row the same height, there is a much faster way to do it.

 Set All Rows to One Height in Excel 2010

-Another option for automatically changing the height of each row is to use the Autofit Row Height option.
 This article was written for Excel 2013, but the instructions are the same for Excel 2010.
-Using the Autofit Row Height option will automatically resize your rows based upon the data that is contained within them.
-This is a more preferable option when you have rows that contain varying heights of data.
+Using the Autofit Row Height option will automatically resize your rows based on the data that is contained within them.
+This is a preferable option when you have rows that contain varying heights of data.

 Step 1: Open your spreadsheet in Excel 2010.

-Step 2: Click the button at the top-left corner of the spreadsheet, between the 1 and the A, to select all of the rows and columns in the spreadsheet.
 It is the button pointed out in the image below.
 If you only want to change the height for some of your rows, then you will instead need to select those row numbers at the left side of the spreadsheet.

 select all the cells